vemonet/DSpace/README-euraknos.md

 docker-compose -p d7 -f docker-compose.yml -f dspace/src/main/docker-compose/docker-compose-angular.yml down
 ```

-Remove all existing Docker volumes:
+Remove all existing Docker volumes (be careful this command will remove all unused Docker volumes on your system):

 ```bash
 docker volume rm $(docker volume ls -q)
 ```

+> DSpace might face issue when changing its configuration and restarting it without deleting the volume it was using.

 ---